Skip to main content

 • grinding

 The grinding aspect of the game has received mixed reviews, with many players finding it tedious and repetitive, especially at higher levels where progression slows significantly.
-While some appreciate the variety in quests and the ability to engage in different activities, others criticize the reliance on grind-heavy mechanics that can lead to boredom.
-Overall, the game is seen as less grindy than some other MMOs, but still requires a considerable time investment to progress, particularly in endgame content.
+While some appreciate the variety in quests and the ability to engage in different activities, others criticize the grind as overly time-consuming and lacking in meaningful rewards.
+Overall, players suggest that while grinding is a common feature in MMOs, this game manages to balance it better than some, though it still requires a considerable time investment.

 • “The grind isn't as grindy as most MMOs tend to be.”

-• “Actually difficult, not tediously time-consuming - it's not about showing up every day to amass the best gear.”
+• “It's actually difficult, not tediously time-consuming - it's not about showing up every day to amass the best gear.”

 • “Leveling is dull, end game is extremely grindy, story either doesn't exist or is a complete joke, zones feel empty and with a few exceptions don't look interesting, everything is super easy.”